 Bringing Words to Life: The Benefits of Author Visits in Elementary Schools

-I’ve been getting questions lately about when to consider bringing an author into a classroom, and about whether I think author visits in elementary schools really matter for kids.
-I think in the abstract, the answers seem obvious, but I’ve been really thinking about my answer these days, especially when virtual author visits are becoming more and more common.
+I've been getting questions lately about when to consider bringing an author in for a classroom visit, and about whether I think elementary school author visits really matter for kids.
+I think in the abstract, the answers seem obvious, but I've been really thinking about my answer these days, especially when virtual author visits are becoming more and more common.

 As a writer, one of my favorite experiences is visiting schools to talk with students about storytelling, creativity, and the power of their words.
 There's something magical about walking into a classroom and seeing the spark of interest in students when they realize they're about to meet a "real author."